History of architecture: Baroque

 The Baroque emerged from the Counter Reformation as an attempt by the Catholic Church in Rome to convey its power and to emphasize the magnificence of God.
 The Baroque and its late variant the Rococo were the first truly global styles in the arts.
 Dominating more than two centuries of art and architecture in Europe, Latin America and beyond from circa 1580 to circa 1800.
 Born in the painting studios of Bologna and Rome in the 1580s and 1590s, and in Roman sculptural and architectural ateliers in the second and third decades of the 17th century, the Baroque spread swiftly throughout Italy, Spain and Portugal, Flanders, France, the Netherlands, England, Scandinavia, and Russia, as well as to central and eastern European centres from Munich (Germany) to Vilnius (Lithuania).
 The Portuguese, Spanish and French empires and the Dutch treading network had a leading role in spreading the two styles into the Americas and colonial Africa and Asia, to places such as Lima, Mozambique, Goa and the Philippines.
 Due to its spread in regions with different architectural traditions, multiple kinds of Baroque appeared based on location, different in some aspects, but similar overall.
 For example, French Baroque appeared severe and detached by comparison, preempting Neoclassicism and the architecture of the Age of Enlightenment.
-Hybrid Native American/European Baroque architecture first appeared in South America (as opposed to Mexico) in the late 17th century, after the indigenous symbols and styles that characterize this unusual variant of Baroque had been kept alive over the preceding century in other media, a very good example of this being the Jesuir Church in Arequipa (Peru).
+Hybrid Native American/European Baroque architecture first appeared in South America (as opposed to Mexico) in the late 17th century, after the indigenous symbols and styles that characterize this unusual variant of Baroque had been kept alive over the preceding century in other media, a very good example of this being the Jesuit Church in Arequipa (Peru).

 The first Baroque buildings were cathedrals, churches and monasteries, soon joined by civic buildings, mansions, and palaces.
 Being characterized by dynamism, for the first time walls, façades and interiors curved, a good example being San Carlo alle Quattro Fontane in Rome.
 Baroque architects took the basic elements of Renaissance architecture, including domes and colonnades, and made them higher, grander, more decorated, and more dramatic.
 The interior effects were often achieved with the use of quadratura, or trompe-l'œil painting combined with sculpture: the eye is drawn upward, giving the illusion that one is looking into the heavens.
 Clusters of sculpted angels and painted figures crowd the ceiling.
 Light was also used for dramatic effect; it streamed down from cupolas and was reflected from an abundance of gilding.
 Solomonic columns were often used, to give an illusion of upwards motion and other decorative elements occupied every available space.
 In Baroque palaces, grand stairways became a central element.
 Besides architecture, Baroque painting and sculpture are characterized by dynamism too.
 This is in contrast with how static and peaceful Renaissance art is.